ikouchiha47/krearts/knowledge/storywriting/detective/principles.md

 ## Narrative Patterns

-**Note**: For detailed explanations of detective narrative techniques, see `narrative-techniques.md`
+**Note**: For detailed explanations of detective storytelling techniques, see `storywriting/detective/storytelling-techniques.md`

 Quick reference of common patterns: